 - They’ll put you in a holding cell.
 When the jail is busy, you will have to wait, sometimes for many hours, before you get processed.

-- You must answer some simple questions, such as what is your legal name, your address, birth date and contact person.
+- You must answer some simple questions, such as what your legal name is, your address, birth date and contact person.

 - You will also be asked about your medical and mental history.

 - Any property you have will be taken from you and stored until you are released.